 Top pet-care business conferences and trade-shows in 2019:

-Streamlining operations with online customer self-registration and bookings with continue to grow in importance.
-Mobile-friendly websites and online customer-booking portals are a must, as smart-phones continue to be the dominant device for logging into the internet.
+Streamlining operations with online customer self-registration and bookings will continue to grow in importance.
+Mobile-friendly websites and online customer-booking portals are a must, as smartphones continue to be the dominant device for logging into the internet.
 Customizing and branding these online experiences will help set pet-care businesses apart from their competition.

 As mega-pet-care ‘gig’ service websites like Rover and Wags continue to invest in marketing to pet owners, dog daycares, boarding kennels and grooming businesses need to stay relevant and competitive by making it easy for customers to communicate and reserve online.

-Operational software will also continue to help pet-care businesses make it easier for employees to do their job well, while business owners can get out or ‘running the business’ and focus more on building the business.
+Operational software will also continue to help pet-care businesses make it easier for employees to do their job well, while business owners can focus more on building the business.

 Dog-training businesses will also need to look to ways to efficiently scale operations to achieve financial stability.
 These professionals may look to the dog daycare model to help scale their business with ‘day-camps’ to help dogs while their owners are at work. and build out more ‘Board-and-Train’ oriented facilities.